Living with HIV

 What’s the Next Step After You’re Diagnosed with HIV?

-After you are diagnosed with HIV, it’s important to see a health care provider who can help you start medicine to treat HIV (called antiretroviral therapy or ART) as soon as possible.
-Treatment with HIV medicine is recommended for all people with HIV, regardless of how long they’ve had the virus or how healthy they are.
+After you are diagnosed with HIV, it’s important to see a health care provider who can help you start medicine to treat HIV as soon as possible.
+Treatment with HIV medicine, also called antiretroviral therapy (ART), is recommended for all people with HIV, regardless of how long they’ve had the virus or how healthy they are.

 How Do You Find an HIV Health Care Provider?

-If you were tested at a health care provider’s office or a clinic, you can ask if they offer ongoing health care services for people with HIV, or if they can provide you a referral to a provider who does.
+If you were tested at a health care provider’s office or a clinic, you can ask if they offer ongoing health care services for people with HIV, or if they can refer you to a provider who does.

-If you were tested someplace else and you need a provider, you can find one by using our HIV Services Locator.
-Just enter your ZIP code to view a list of nearby HIV medical services such as Ryan White clinics for HIV care, HIV testing, housing assistance, and substance abuse and mental health services.
+If you were tested outside of a health care setting and need to find a provider, you can find one by using our HIV Services Locator.
+Just enter your ZIP code to view a list of nearby HIV medical services such as Ryan White clinics for HIV care, HIV testing, housing assistance, and substance use and mental health services.
 Here are other ways to find HIV health care providers and services.

 Read more about what to expect at your first HIV care visit.